kubedb/docs/docs/concepts/databases/postgres.md

 Uses of some field of `spec.podTemplate` is described below,

+#### spec.podTemplate.spec.serviceAccountName

+`serviceAccountName` is an optional field supported by KubeDB Operator (version 0.13.0 and higher) that can be used to specify a custom service account to fine tune role based access control.

+If this field is left empty, the KubeDB operator will create a service account name matching Postgres crd name.
+Role and RoleBinding that provide necessary access permissions will also be generated automatically for this service account.

+If a service account name is given, but there's no existing service account by that name, the KubeDB operator will create one, and Role and RoleBinding that provide necessary access permissions will also be generated for this service account.

+If a service account name is given, and there's an existing service account by that name, the KubeDB operator will use that existing service account.
+Since this service account is not managed by KubeDB, users are responsible for providing necessary access permissions manually.
+Follow the guide [here](/docs/guides/postgres/custom-rbac/using-custom-rbac.md) to grant necessary permissions in this scenario.

 #### spec.podTemplate.spec.env

 `spec.podTemplate.spec.env` is an optional field that specifies the environment variables to pass to the Postgres docker image.
 To know about supported environment variables, please visit [here](https://hub.docker.com/_/postgres/).

-Note that, KubeDB does not allow `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variable to set in `spec.podTemplate.spec.env`.
-If you want to set the superuser *username* and *password*, please use `spec.databaseSecret` instead described earlier.
+Note that, the KubeDB operator does not allow `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variable to set in `spec.podTemplate.spec.env`.
+If you want to set the superuser _username_ and _password_, please use `spec.databaseSecret` instead described earlier.

 If you try to set `POSTGRES_USER` or `POSTGRES_PASSWORD` environment variable in Postgres crd, KubeDB operator will reject the request with following error,